Improving energy efficiency and shifting to clean, renewable energy can enhance patient outcomes and minimize costs.

 - EPA’s ENERGY STAR Guidelines for Energy Management

-Step 3: Implementing reduction practices
+Step 3: Implement clean energy practices

 Energy reduction practices fall into two major categories:

-Step 4: Reporting and analyzing impacts
+Step 4: Report and analyze impacts

 The Environmental Excellence Awards are the nation’s premier recognition program for environmental performance in the health care sector.
 The Circle of Excellence Awards celebrate hospitals who have not only earned an award for all around sustainability achievement, but who have also been identified as the top scoring programs for each category of sustainability.